estrategasdigitales/nazonokusa/jx/docs/overview.md

 The trick to doing such transforms easily is having a `NodeTransformer` that is prepared to make such conversions simply by specifying (rather than coding) them.
 And happily, we do.

+PHP's `DOMDocument` is fairly low-level, and not on its own the easiest library to work with when manipulating contents.
+JX therefore provides several procedures for more simply adjusting XML contents, such as
+`setText` (setting the text of a node) or `renameTag`/`renameTags`.

+Typical XML->JS workflow, showing what kind of data is handled at each step:

+ * Start (XML)
+ * loadXML (XML -> DOMDoc, an enhanced version of PHP's native DOMDocument)
+ * preprocess (DOMDoc)
+ * process (DOMDoc -> PHP)
+ * postprocess (PHP)
+ * emit (PHP -> XML)

+Note that this is just the typical workflow.
+JX is flexible enough so that if a recipe wishes to use an alternate process, or work through alternate data structures, that is possible.